 The Value vs. Complexity Matrix is one of the most effective presentation tools in the toolkit.
 Executives can absorb the prioritization logic in seconds.
-Use color-coded dots for each opportunity, size them by estimated financial impact, and present the matrix as a single slide that tells the entire prioritization story at a glance.
+Use color-coded dots for each opportunity, size them by estimated financial impact, and present the matrix as a single image that tells the entire prioritization story at a glance.

 Module 3 Knowledge Check